 Habitat: The swamp consists of 79 acres of diverse, high quality wetlands.
 A intricate helical boardwalk allows visitors to view a wide variety of wetland birds as well as many amphibians and odonatas without getting wet.
+There is also woods with hemlock, beech, oak, and maple with an understory of ferns and native plants.
+Interesting fungi in late summer and early autumn.

 Season: Spring with its many migrating birds and mating amphibians is best.
-Leaves will not be on the trees, so migrating warblers can also be seen more easily.
-But summer and autumn will not disappoint.
+Leaves will not be on the trees, so migrating

-Town of Huron Swamp Coordinates: 43.206°N 76.893°W
+Town of Huron Swamp Coordinates: 43.22349°N 76.88093°W

 This unnamed swamp is 75 acres and plays host to great blue herons, bitterns, and other wetland species as well as a number scrub and woodland dwellers like the state bird--the eastern bluebird.